Woman behind New Force video, Shalimar Abbiusi arrested

 However, checks from the college exposed that Abbiusi had never been a student, and the documents purportedly issued by the institution to support her application for a residence permit were forged.

-The accused now faces charges related to immigration offenses and has been arraigned before the court for remand into Immigration custody.
+The accused now faces charges related to immigration offences and has been arraigned before the court for remand into Immigration custody.

 NAY/OGB